 MaxCompute supports native community Spark and is fully compatible with the APIs of all native Spark versions.
 Different versions of Spark can run in MaxCompute at the same time.
-Spark on MaxCompute provides native Spark Web UIs.
+Spark on MaxCompute provides native Spark web UIs.

-- Runs based on unified computing resources.
+- Runs based on centralized computing resources.

-- Supports unified data and permission management.
+- Supports centralized data and permission management.

 - Provides the same user experience as open source systems.